 Ian Murphy is a PhD in Film Studies candidate at University College Cork, where he teaches poetry, fiction, drama and film in the School of English and also tutors on the MA in Film Studies.
 His writing has featured in Jump Cut, Scope and Bright Lights Film Journal, and his research interests include aesthetics, narrative, performance and continental philosophy.

 Stefano Odorico is Associate Senior Lecturer in Media at Leeds Trinity University (UK), where his work focuses primarily on interactive trans-media platforms.
 Stefano received a PhD in Film Studies at University College Cork (Ireland) in 2011.
-Before moving to Leeds Trinity University, he also lectured at University of Bremen (Germany), Leipzig University (Germany), University College Cork (Ireland), Queen's University Belfast (UK) and University of Navarra (Spain).
-He has published a number of articles in international journals and anthologies on documentary studies, Film and Media Theory, Film Practice, Cinema Technology, European and Eastern European Cinema, Urban Spaces in film, New Media and Interactive documentaries.
-Stefano also works as a film producer and interactive filmmaker.
+Before moving to Leeds Trinity University, he also lectured at University of Bremen (Germany), Leipzig University (Germany), University College Cork (Ireland), Queen’s University Belfast (UK) and University of Navarra (Spain).
+He has published a number of articles in international journals and anthologies about Film and Media Theory, Theory of Film and Media Practice, Documentary Studies, Interactive Documentary, Visual Anthropology, New media, Digital Humanities and Trans-media.

 Aidan Power is a Research Fellow at the University of Bremen where his work focuses primarily on science fiction cinema and the European Union.
 He graduated from University College Cork in 2012 with a doctoral thesis entitled: “Continental Drifts: Movement, Margins and Transition in Twenty First Century European Cinema”.
 His research interests include genre cinema, movement and space in film, travel cinema, production studies, European cinema and transnational trends in film.
 His publications include articles on British science fiction, French travel cinema and the cinema of Michael Haneke and John Ford.
 He maintains a strong interest in film production and has directed, produced and edited several projects including documentary and festival films.